-The driving force behind the organisation has been our founder, Lady Stella Reading.
+The driving force behind the organisation has been our founder, Lady Reading.
 Our world today may be very different to that of 1938, but her words still resonate with us.

 "Too many people think of volunteers as a means to an end, as cheap labour.
 True voluntary service is nothing of the kind.
 It is, in fact, the gift of a thoughtful person of their skill, their energy and their time."

-Lady Stella Reading
+Stella, Lady Reading

 Originally founded in 1938 as the Women’s Voluntary Services for Air Raid Precautions, Royal Voluntary Service is the largest volunteering organisation in British history.
-This year, 2013, Royal Voluntary Service is celebrating its 75th anniversary.

 WVS was initially formed to help recruit women into the ARP movement assisting civilians during and after air raids by providing emergency rest centres, feeding, first aid, and perhaps most famously assisting with the evacuation and billeting of children.

-By 1943 the organisation had over one million volunteers and was involved in almost every aspect of wartime life from the collection of salvage to the knitting of socks and gloves for merchant seamen.
+By 1943 the organisation had over 1 million volunteers and was involved in almost every aspect of wartime life from the collection of salvage to the knitting of socks and gloves for merchant seamen.
 After the war Royal Voluntary Service transformed to become a leading organisation in the field of social care, pioneering the practices that formed the cornerstone of modern social services.

 In 1966 in recognition of the service WVS and its volunteers had given to this country we were granted the honour of adding ‘Royal’ to our title by our Patron, Her Majesty the Queen.
-We became the Women’s Royal Voluntary Service.
+We became Women’s Royal Voluntary Service.